A Cost-Benefit Analysis of On-Premise Large Language Model Deployment: Breaking Even with Commercial LLM Services: On-Premise Deployment: A Cost Breakdown

 \subsection{Capital Expenditures: The Hardware}

 The largest upfront cost is compute infrastructure.
-GPU selection is crucial: \begin{itemize} \item \textbf{Data Center Grade (e.g., NVIDIA A100\cite{nvidia_a100 })}: Highest performance, best for large-scale, multi-user deployments.
+GPU selection is crucial: \begin{itemize} \item \textbf{Data Center Grade (e.g., NVIDIA A100\cite{nvidia_a100 })}: Great performance for large-scale, multi-user deployments.
 Enables running the largest models and highest throughput.

 \item \textbf{Prosumer/Workstation Grade (e.g., RTX 5090\cite{nvidia_rtx5090})}: Suitable for small teams or research, lower cost but limited scalability. \end{itemize}

 Table~\ref{tab:gpu-comparison} lists the memory, power, and approximate price for NVIDIA 5090-32GB and A100-80GB GPUs.
 Table~\ref{tab:hardware} lists the hardware resources needed to set up the service.